 If you fail to prove your value, then a good subject line and unique pitch won’t mean anything to your target audience and the media.
 The media strives to share original and newsworthy pieces from credible sources.
 Highlight how your story aligns with the journalist and media outlet’s values by following these three qualities of stories with value:

 - Credibility: Your story should be credible and authoritative.
-The data included to inform your story should be from a credible
+The data you include should inform your story should be from a credible source.

-- Newsworthy: State the elements of the story that make it newsworthy for example a trending topic.
+- Newsworthy: State the elements of the story that make it newsworthy.
+For example, tie it in with a trending topic.

 - Relevance: You should point out how your story relates and resonates with the media’s audience.
 For example, state whether your story will educate, entertain or inspire the audience.